What do you really know about Depression and Anxiety?

 The bad news is that it begins by choosing to take part in little things that may seem repetitive, but make a big difference.

-answers revealed — most of the activities that helped were repetitive tasks that could be done daily or weekly.
+Here’s what their answers revealed — most of the activities that helped were repetitive tasks that could be done daily or weekly.

 Things like serving within their community, writing, journaling, yoga, exercise, cleaning, or several other mundane or repetitive activities.